maateoe/uses-for-asymmetric-cryptography/README.md

 Generating OpenSSL Key Pair:  <br/>
 <img src="https://imgur.com/7CNeLx9.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
-Utilizing OpenSSL to generate a key pair that will be used encrypt and decrypt a text file with a password.
+Utilizing OpenSSL to generate a key pair that will be used encrypt
+<br />and decrypt a text file with a password.
 <br />
 <br />
 Encrypting Text File:  <br/>